lvgl/lv_port_renesas_ek_ra8p1/README.md

   "lv_ek_ra8p1" in the left sidebar and the hammer should become clickable.
 - To upload and run the project, click the bug (debug) icon.
 The debugger will break (stop execution) at the beginning.
 Click the "Resume" button to continue execution.
+- To upload the optimized Release version of the build, open the dropdown next to the bug icon and click "Debug Configurations...".
+Change the "C/C++ Application:" to start with "Release/" instead of "Debug/".
+It's also recommended to set the "Build Configuration:" to "Release".
+Remember to change these settings back if you want a good experience debugging the app.

 ### Debugging
 - In the previous section, the project was run using the debugger.